 This dramatic, painful autobiographical story is complemented by photographs, many drawn from Ange’s personal collection, as well as a non-fiction section that explains the historical period and is also illustrated with archival images.

 About the Author

-Ange Zhang has illustrated many books for Groundwood, most notably his memoir of growing up during the Cultural Revolution, Red Land, Yellow River, which won the Bologna Ragazzi Award.
+Ange Zhang has illustrated many children's books.
 A former designer for the National Opera Theater in Beijing, he now works as an animation artist.
 He lives in Toronto.